Capital punishment in Afghanistan

-Capital punishment refers to the execution of an offender sentenced to death after conviction of a criminal offense.
-Capital punishment is legal in Afghanistan and can be carried out secretly or publicly due to the current governmental system.
-The main methods of execution employed by the Afghan government on convicts are hangings and shootings.
-Stoning, amputation, and flogging are also sometimes used as a method for punishment, and were especially prominent during the late 1990s.
+Capital punishment is a legal penalty in Afghanistan and is conducted either in private or in public.
+The main methods of execution used in Afghanistan are hanging and shooting.
+Stoning, amputation, and flogging are also sometimes used as a method for punishment and were especially prominent during the late 1990s.
 Public executions have existed throughout Afghanistan's history.
 The former Afghan government took important steps away from the use of the death penalty, but they have continued with the Taliban returning to power in August 2021.
 Some executions have been recently condemned by the United Nations.
 UN experts have called on Afghan authorities "to halt immediately all forms of torturous, cruel, and degrading forms of punishments."
-The capital offenses in Afghanistan include a range of crimes from murder to adultery, and are governed by Sharia, along with civil laws.
+The capital offenses in Afghanistan include a range of crimes from murder to adultery, and are governed by Islamic Sharia law, along with civil laws.

-Capital Offenses
+Capital offenses

 The capital offenses include the serious crimes and are governed by Sharia laws, along with civil laws.
-The capital offences includes:
+Offenses that can be punished by capital punishment include apostasy, arson, blasphemy, espionage, unlawful sexual intercourse, murder, perjury, and terrorism.